SyGuS-Org/sygus-org.github.io/comp/2019/index.md

 ### Call for Participation

-This is a call for participation in the 6<sup>th</sup> Syntax-Guided Synthesis Competition to be organized as a satellite event of SYNT and CAV 2019 to be held in New York City.
+This is a call for participation in the 6<sup>th</sup> Syntax-Guided Synthesis Competition to be organized as a satellite event of SYNT and CAV 2019.

 The classical formulation of the program-synthesis problem is to find a program that meets a correctness specification given as a logical formula.